CenterForOpenScience/osf-archive-utility/README.md

 Install/Run
 ============

-Simply set your add your environment settings in `local.py` file and run with bash command:
+Simply set your environment settings in `local.py` file and run with bash command:

 ```